What is it?

 - adjusting for factors that may influence the outcome (known as prognostic factors)

 - adjusting for treatment-covariate interactions

 - borrowing information across studies (for example, when outcomes of primary interest have not been fully measured in randomised controlled trials [RCTs]).
-(Debray et al 2016 and GetReal case study)
+(Debray et al., 2016 and case study: NMA using IPD from RCTs)

 - May also help to:

 - improve the quality of the data (for example, to include trials that are not reported in full).